scheidan/PDFmerger.jl/README.md

-A simple tool to merge pdf files on Linux, OS X and Windows.
+A simple package to merge pdf files on Linux, OS X and Windows.

 ## Usage